yawaflua/yawaflua/README.md

 - 👋 Hi, I’m @YaFlay
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python, Java and JavaScript
-- 📫 How to reach me ...
+- 📫 How to reach Senior in Py/JS

 <!---
 YaFlay/YaFlay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.